syncfusion-content/blazor-docs/blazor/rating/selection.md

 ## Single selection

-You can select only a single rating item by setting [EnableSingleSelection](https://help.syncfusion.com/cr/blazor/Syncfusion.Blazor.Inputs.SfRating.html#Syncfusion_Blazor_Inputs_SfRating_EnableSingleSelection) property.
+You can select only a single rating item by using the [EnableSingleSelection](https://help.syncfusion.com/cr/blazor/Syncfusion.Blazor.Inputs.SfRating.html#Syncfusion_Blazor_Inputs_SfRating_EnableSingleSelection) property.
 Only the selected item will be in the selected state, and all other items will be un-selected.

 Below example demonstrates the Single Selection of Rating.